 From what I have gathered,

 a very simple explanation is that essential oils work by hitting the olfactory glands in the nose, which causes a reaction in the limbic system in our brain.
 The limbic system is the emotional center of our brain.
 Depression, anxiety, and fear all stem from this part of the brain.

 At this time, the only way we have to directly stimulate the limbic system is through our sense of smell, making essential oils a great tool for the job.

-Because the limbic system is directly connected to those parts of the brain that control heart rate, blood pressure, breathing, memory, stress levels, and hormone balance, essential oils can have profound physiological and psychological effects…
+According to the 4th Edition of the Essential Oil Desk Reference: Because the limbic system is directly connected to those parts of the brain that control heart rate, blood pressure, breathing, memory, stress levels, and hormone balance, essential oils can have profound physiological and psychological effects…

 It seems that essential oils have been used for their healing properties in Eastern countries for thousands of years.
 It is within this last century that they have been “rediscovered” here in the west and used as an alternative and complement to standard traditional medical treatments.